 Peanut butter paw print cookies take classic peanut butter blossoms to a new level of cute.
 They are built on a chewy peanut butter cookie with fun a chocolate paw print design on top.

-Or call them dog paws or cat paws if you would rather.
+I originally called these bear paw cookies, but you can call them dog paws or cat paws if you would rather.
 No matter what animal you choose, be sure to make these sweet treats.

-Making Bear Paw Cookies
+Tips For Making Bear Paw Cookies

 Because of the high peanut butter to butter ratio, they taste amazing and chilling the dough isn’t necessary.
 All of the cookies you see here were baked without stopping to chill the dough.